-Simple Crock Pot Pork Loin with Vegetables, bathed in a rich tangy gravy.
+Simple Crock Pot Pork Tenderloin with Vegetables, bathed in a rich tangy gravy.
 A perfect family meal any day of the week!

 We eat a lot of chicken and fish in our house, with the occasional grilled steak on the weekend.